farhansajid/RL-Threat-Detection/README.md

 Acknowledgements

-    This implementation is inspired by the Q-Learning algorithm and the OpenAI Gym environment.
+    This implementation is inspired by the Q-Learning and SARSA algorithm and the OpenAI Gym environment.

 License